gdlc/STAT_COMP/PERMUTATIONS.md

 **Task:**

-  - Obtain p-values by regressin the simulated phenotype on each of the markers, one at a time, using lm().
+  - Obtain p-values by regressing the simulated phenotype on each of the markers, one at a time, using lm().

   - Make a histogram of the p-values.

-  - Count how many test you would reject at 0.05 if you: (i) do not adjust the p-values,, (ii) adjust using Bonferroni and, (iii) adjust using FDR.
+  - Count how many test you would reject at 0.05 if you: (i) do not adjust the p-values, (ii) adjust using Bonferroni and, (iii) adjust using FDR.

   - Produce for each critera a table (H0/Ha By Reject/do not Reject).